jp221123/Octree/README.md

 ### Demo - small
 100 objects

-Octree node capacity = 1 (to show the structure change better)
+Octree node capacity = 1 (to show the structure changes better)

 ## Some design decisions
 There are some design decisions to make when implementing octrees.